ChangruiCai/Assignment/HW1/Problem1/README-HW1.md

-1. The shapes of the structure are listed as png file in this folder.
-The name is Shape@s second.
-   The position and velocity of second ball versus time are listed as well.
-The files name are Velocity and Position.
-2. By analyzing the graph, the terminal velocity is near to -0.006 m/s.
-   The file for question 1 and 2 of problem 1 is Problem1.m.

-3.
+1. Run the Problem1.m for implict method.
+2. Run the Problem1_explicit.m for explicit method.
+3. For question 3 of problem 1, run the Problem_part3.ipynb.